rks-031/dynamicForm/README.md

 When the user clicks "Sign up", checks if the password & confirmation match each other.
-If so, log "Successfully signed up" to the console.
-If not, log "passwords to not match" to the console.
+If so, logs "Successfully signed up" to the console.
+If not, logs "passwords to not match" to the console.

-Also when submitting the form, if the person checked the "newsletter" checkbox, log "Thanks for signing for our newsletter!" to the console.
+Also when submitting the form, if the person checked the "newsletter" checkbox, logs "Thanks for signing for our newsletter!" to the console.